Programs

 MFG DAY addresses common misperceptions about manufacturing by giving manufacturers an opportunity to open their doors and show, in a coordinated effort, what manufacturing is — and what it isn’t.
 By working together during and after MFG DAY, manufacturers will begin to address the skilled labor shortage they face, connect with future generations, take charge of the public image of manufacturing, and ensure the ongoing prosperity of the whole industry.
 MFG DAY empowers manufacturers to come together to address their collective challenges so they can help their communities and future generations thrive.

-Your students deserve the chance to make educated decisions about their future, and MFG.
-Day is a catalyst for those decisions.
+Your students deserve the chance to make educated decisions about their future and MFG.
+The day is a catalyst for those decisions.
 Our team will work to connect you with an operating facility in the petrochemical, manufacturing, or maritime industry to set up a field trip for your students to get behind-the-scenes insight into their potential future jobs.
 In addition, we can help make connections to business and industry by scheduling job shadowing opportunities for educators.
 You will learn more about business and industry and can take this message back to your classrooms.

 Solve the skills gap by directly engaging students on-site at your facilities!
 Answer their questions, open their minds, and help put manufacturing back at the top of their list of career choices.